The purpose of the

 When a pin is created, it will initially appear in state

 PINNED once the attempt is successful.

 When a pin either has a finite lifetime that has expired or is directly requested to be removed, it is put into state

-READY_TO_UNPIN and attempts to remove them, during which the pins are in state
+READY_TO_UNPIN for which the corresponding pool needs to be contacted and attempts to remove them as well.
+During unpinning the pins are in state

 On success, the pin is deleted from the pool in question as well as the database, on failure the pin is put into state